-Income and expenditure projections are generally based on stable overall cost increases of 2-3% per annum, a representative of CPI movements over recent times, and conservatively modelled on the upper end of the Reserve Bank targeted range of inflation.
+Income and expenditure projections are generally based on stable overall cost increases of 2-3% per annum, reflecting recent trends in CPI movements, and conservatively modelled on the upper end of the Reserve Bank targeted range of inflation.
 Elements of income and expenditure that are subject to wider fluctuation have been modelled accordingly (refer Assumptions below).